vbotka/ansible-collection-freebsd/docs/source/examples/312/example.rst

   In the playbook *pb-iocage-list.yml*, use the `role vbotka.freebsd.iocage`_ to:

   * create the lists of bases and jails
-  * optionally display the lists.
+  * optionally, display the lists.

   In the playbook *pb-test-01.yml*: